 With the crisis slowly becoming manageable, the restrictions will be lifted sooner or later.
-But it’s safe to say that the change in consumer behavior is here to stay.
+But it’s safe to say that preference of consumers in terms of content types and medium is spelled out loud and clear.

 The many years of plummeting ad revenues, along with COVID-19 challenges, indicate testing times for the print industry, making it ponder whether this will be the new normal.
 Many publishing houses had to suspend their print editions or slash the page count either temporarily or indefinitely.
 The widening gap between revenues and overheads has made companies rethink their strategies to thrive in this dissimilar landscape.